Last Updated on February 6, 2023 by Michael

 Planning a family road trip?
 You might be wondering if it is better to bring or rent a car seat.
-While rental car companies have plenty of car seats on hand—infant, toddler and booster—they come at a steep cost.
+Rental car companies have plenty of car seats on hand—infant, toddler and booster.
+But they come at a steep cost.
 Happily, there are several ways to get a car seat for free if you plan ahead.

 Renting a Car Seat From a Rental Car Company

+The first thing you might consider when weighing whether to bring or rent a car seat is money.
 If you rent a car seat from the rental car company, be prepared to pay through the nose.
 Rental car companies charge $10-$15 per day, per seat, plus tax.
-These fees can add up quickly, especially if you have more than one child, and don’t forget that there’s tax on top of that as well.
+These fees can add up quickly, especially if you have more than one child.
+Also, don’t forget that there’s tax on top of that as well.

 Thankfully, most companies have a maximum charge per rental for each seat, with the Enterprise, National, and Alamo coming in lowest at $66 per rental, Avis and Budget at $70, and Hertz, Dollar, and Thrifty being the most expensive at $98 per rental.
 For that amount of money, you could buy a brand new car seat and not have to deal with the germs and dirt of a hundred previous renters.